helq/the-little-cppler-book/10-content-block-2.2.md

 Well, that is nice.

-We could even go further, for example there is no need for brackets around a single sentence, like inside the if branch, or `else` statement when there is a return in the `if` statement, but that doesn't really matter, that would be too much trimming ;)
+We could even simplify the code further.
+For example, there is no need for brackets around a single sentence in an `if` branch; also, there is no need to have an `else` branch when the `if` branch calls a `return`.

-Here, this is how it would look like:
+This is how it looks like after some more simplifications:

 ~~~cpp
 pair fib(int i) {